Maximedaniel56/roadcraft-vehicle-editor/README.md

 Fork from https://github.com/samu126-HU/roadcraft-vehicle-editor

-Add the dynamic loading of the vehicules existing in your game.
-Just select to the game directory path and all vehicules will be directly loaded from the .pak, making this compatible with other vehicles mods
+I added the ability to select the game folder, so all vehicles and their properties are now loaded directly from the game instead of a hardcoded database.
+This makes the editor compatible with other mods that modify vehicle properties.

+Launch RoadCraft Vehicle Editorv2.exe

+Select your RoadCraft game folder (e.g. C:\Program Files (x86)\Steam\steamapps\common\RoadCraft)

+Choose the vehicle whose properties you want to modify

+Save (saving to .pak is the safest and easiest option — choose ...\RoadCraft\root\paks\client\default\default_other.pak)
 ---

 **Happy modding!**